 Please use this identifier to cite or link to this item:

 |Title:||The effectiveness of legal provision of low-cost housing and environmental laws in South Africa with special reference to Limpopo Province|

-|Advisors:||Du Plessis, W.|
+|Authors:||Du Plessis, W.|

 |Description:||Thesis (M.Phil.)
 (Environmental Law and Management) --University of Limpopo, 2008|

 |Appears in Collections:||Theses and Dissertations (Law)|